awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

    ls -la
    ```

-1. Verify that the directory contains the same content as the `optimizedImageClassification.zip` deployment package that you uploaded in [Step 3: Create an Inference Lambda Function](#ml-console-dlc-create-lambda)\.
+1. Verify that the directory contains the same content as the `optimizedImageClassification.zip` deployment package that you uploaded in [Step 3: Create an inference Lambda function](#ml-console-dlc-create-lambda)\.

     Make sure that the `.py` files and dependencies are in the root of the directory\.